gdigennaro/imaging_wsclean/README.md

 For uGMRT observations, the number of channels is the same as the SP2B.ms; for JVLA observations, the number of channels is the same as the spw (16).

 It requires the singularity as it also runs MakeMask.py to improve the cleaning.
+It uses WSClean 3.4 or above to be able to run -apply-primary-beam (see https://wsclean.readthedocs.io/en/latest/primary_beam_correction.html)

 To run in the cluster folder